Shell Field Guide

 - Problem: These commands do not compose.
 Combination of 2 of those doesn't work, because the second acts just on the textual representation that it received, not the current value of the alias.

-5.5 Override (advise?) common functions
+5.5 Override (advice?) common functions

 Overriding commands is generally a bad practice as it violates the principle of least surprise, but there might be occasions (mostly in your local machine) where you can integrate awesome finetunnings to your toolbelt.